-There are a multitude of ways to approach, define and frame this conversation from both a values and process orientation.
-For the purposes of this effort, we offer some working frames to guide our exploration.
-These working definitions are meant to establish a common understanding of our language and promote understanding among diverse audiences.
+There are a multitude of ways to approach, define, and frame this conversation from both a values and process orientation.
+For the purposes of this effort, we offer some working frames to guide our exploration, establish a common understanding of our language, and promote understanding among diverse audiences.
 We hope they will offer resonance or a new level of understanding, especially for those who seek to become involved in these conversations and practice but may not already be immersed in this space.